Bitcoin vs. Gold

 Bitcoin and gold are commonly compared, but Bitcoin has improved upon gold as a hedge against inflation and as a medium of exchange in many ways.
 The bitcoin supply is absolutely finite, while gold is only relatively scarce.
 The authenticity and transaction history of bitcoin is easily verifiable by any individual while auditing the gold supply and authenticating any gold is cost-prohibitive and time-consuming, if at all possible.

-No government has successfully mass confiscated or banned bitcoin, while the U.S. and many other governments have historically seized privately owned gold.
+No government has successfully mass confiscated or banned bitcoin, while the US and many other governments have historically seized privately owned gold.
 Finally, bitcoin offers superior divisibility and portability to any currency, but especially gold.

 Key Takeaways